ZHaskell/docs/Z-IO/BIO-Streaming.md

     in loop
 ```

-For `type Sink a = BIO a Void`, the callback type is `Maybe Void -> IO ()`, which means you can only pass `Nothing` to the callback, the convention here is to only call callback once with `Nothing` on EOF:
+For `type Sink a = BIO a Void`, the callback type is `Maybe Void -> IO ()`, which means you can only pass `EOF` to the callback, the convention here is to only call callback when EOF:

 ```haskell
 -- | The `BufferedOutput` device will get flushed only on EOF.